-Most employed people who are diagnosed with cancer wonder how it will affect their ability to work.
-In many cases, cancer will affect an employee’s work life.
+Most people of working age who are diagnosed with cancer wonder how it will affect their ability to work.
+In many cases, cancer will affect a person’s work life.
 For example, some of your treatment appointments will probably be scheduled during working hours.
-Whether you are able to work during treatment will depend on:
+Whether you are able to work during treatment will depend on several things:

 - the type and stage of cancer